Board of Examiners

 - You carefully read the Course and Examination Regulations and the Rules and Regulations of the Board of Examiners, as these contain all relevant information on the relevant provisions.

 uSis/Web form only

 The Board of Examiners will only process your request, if you submit it via the appropriate procedure.
-There is uSis for course exemptions, and webforms for an extra exam resit and for other requests.
+There is uSis for course exemptions, and webforms for other requests.
 Please make sure to provide all the requested details.

 Depending on your request topic, make your choice below and use the appropriate procedure to submit your request.

-› Request to the Board of Examiners (other than course exemption, late exam registration, extra resit or approval of an internship proposal and research plan)
+› Request to the Board of Examiners (other than course exemption or approval of an internship proposal and research plan)

 - Arjen Boin (chair)

 - Josh Robison